-What do we “develop” in our MA in Development Economics?
+What do we “develop” in our Master's programme in Development Economics?
 If “software” is the answer you were looking for, the app obviously led you to the wrong page.
 But if you want to know what economic and policy instruments can spur growth of a whole country, how to assess the impact of a policy measure, or most efficiently help developing countries reach adequate living standards or whether help helps at all.
 If you’d like to do your own research in this field one day or work with governments and aid agencies advising them on current development issues– this might be just the right study for you!

-Students may apply for the following programmes:
+Students may apply for the following partner university programmes:

 - Exchange programme with the Stellenbosch University, South Africa, funded by the DAAD (German Academic Exchange Service)

 - Exchange programme with universities in Latin and South America (Colombia, Brazil, Mexico, Paraguay, El Salvador)

 - Exchange programme with the Sir Arthur Lewis Institute of Social and Economic Studies (SALISES), University of the West Indies

 - Exchange programme with universities in Asia and Australia (for example China - funded by the DAAD, India, Indonesia, and South Korea)

 The Faculty of Economic Sciences is offering a double degree programme with the Stellenbosch University Faculty of Economic and Management Sciences (South Africa).
 In four semesters, specially qualified students can simultaneously earn the degree "M.A. in Development Economics" from the University of Göttingen and the "Master of Commerce in Economics" from the University of Stellenbosch.

 The degree in Development Economics will offer excellent career perspectives in a wide range of fields.
 Building on a track record of successful placement of students of our existing master's programmes, the opportunities for this programme include employment in:

 Governments and aid agencies working on development issues